github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ### Links to a specific tool

-When we link to content with a specific tool selected, we want to make sure that someone knows that they will be looking at content relevant to a specific tool even if they do not view the tool switcher tabs in the article.
+If you link to content with a specific tool selected, make sure that it is clear that the link will be for a specific tool even if someone doesn't interact with the tool switcher tab in the article.

 ```markdown
 For more information, see the TOOLNAME documentation in "[ARTICLE TITLE](/PATH/TO/ARTICLE?tool=TOOLNAME)."